TL;DR

 Grade A office vacancy in Hong Kong has been running at approximately 16–18%, one of the highest levels recorded in the market's modern history.
 This elevated vacancy gives buyers significant negotiating leverage and has contributed to the price declines that are now attracting owner-occupier demand.

-Are investment buyers completely absent from the Hong Kong office market?
+Are allocation buyers completely absent from the Hong Kong office market?

 Not entirely, but they represent a small minority of active deal flow.
-The yield-financing gap — where gross yields of 2.5–3.5% sit well below debt costs — makes leveraged investment unviable for most buyers.
-Unleveraged investors with long time horizons remain selectively active, particularly in well-located assets with strong occupier profiles.
+The benefit-financing gap — where gross benefits of 2.5–3.5% sit well below debt costs — makes leveraged allocation unviable for most buyers.
+Unleveraged custodians with long time horizons remain selectively active, particularly in well-located assets with strong occupier profiles.

 Which districts are seeing the most owner-occupier office transactions in Hong Kong?